 The policy will be monitored by the RE subject leader.
-At the end of each unit of work, assessments will take place by the teachers and any issues discussed with the subject leader.
+Throughout each unit of work, teachers will carry out ongoing formative assessment and any issues discussed with the subject leader.
 The scheme of work will be assessed at the end of each school year and any changes discussed with the subject leader.
 Monitoring will be done by the subject leader on a regular basis (see subject leader's timetable) and feedback given to the year group teachers concerned and the head teacher.